c0c0n3/teadal.proto/docs/README.md

   on my machine" accidents from happening.
 - [Cluster admin access][admin-access].
 Setting up admin access to your freshly minted K8s cluster.
-- [Whirlwind tour][demo].
-Checking out all the goodies packed in the Teadal cloud.
-Not to be missed!
 - [Qemu snippets][qemu].
 Providing little tips and snippets to use Qemu to simulate cloud nodes.
 - [OS deployment][os-depl].
 Doing GitOps at the OS-level.
 Keep the